authlete/authlete-deno-oak/README.md

 [OpenID Connect][OIDC] and a resource server.

-This library is written using [oak][Oak] API and [authlete-deno][AuthleteDeno] library. oak is a web framework written in Deno and authlete-deno is another Authlete's open source library that provides basic components to communicate with [Authlete Web APIs][AuthleteAPI].
+This library is written using [oak][Oak] API and [authlete-deno][AuthleteDeno] library. oak is a web framework for Deno and authlete-deno is another Authlete's open source library that provides basic components to communicate with [Authlete Web APIs][AuthleteAPI].